 Confirmation of Acceptance of Studies letter

-To apply for a Tier 4 visa you will need a Confirmation of Acceptance of Studies letter (CAS).
-CAS letters are issued no earlier than six months before the start date of your course.
+To apply for a Tier 4 visa you will need a Confirmation of Acceptance for Studies letter (CAS).
+CAS letters are issued around three months before the start date of your course.

 Undergraduate CAS letters are provided by email between the beginning of June and the end of August of the year you intend to begin your studies.
 You need to have received your Unconditional Firm ('UF') offer before a CAS can be issued.